Find out how to tell us about a disability, so you can get the support you need.

 A disability is any condition that has a substantial and long-term negative effect on your ability to do normal daily activities (including learning).
 Long-term means that it has been lasting, or is likely to last, at least 12 months.

-In most cases you only need to supply one document that explains your disability.
+In most cases you only need to supply one piece of supporting documentation that explains your additional needs.

 This is usually a:

-In some cases, you may need to supply specific evidence for:
+In some cases, it may be helpful to supply specific evidence for:

-- mental health – for conditions such as depression, bipolar disorder, psychosis or an eating disorders, you’ll need evidence from a GP or mental health professional (such as a psychiatrist, social worker or psychologist)
+• mental health – for conditions such as depression, bipolar disorder, psychosis or an eating disorders, you can give supporting information from a mental health professional (such as a psychiatrist, social worker or psychologist)

-- being deaf or having a hearing impairment – an audiogram is not sufficient without a letter from a consultant or audiologist
+• being deaf or having a hearing impairment – an audiogram with a letter from a consultant or audiologist

-- autism or ADHD – you’ll need a diagnostic report from an autism or ADHD specialist or a doctor’s letter stating that a referral for assessment has been made.
+• autism or ADHD – a diagnostic report from an autism or ADHD specialist or a doctor’s letter stating that a referral for assessment has been made.

 If you have a Specific Learning Difference

-If you think you have a Specific Learning Difference (SpLD), such as dyslexia, dyspraxia, dyscalculia or dysgraphia, you may be able to register with us by using a diagnostic assessment as evidence.
+If you have a Specific Learning Difference (SpLD), such as dyslexia, dyspraxia, dyscalculia or dysgraphia, you can give us your diagnostic assessment as supporting documentation.

 Find out more about Specific Learning Differences.